 You need to decide on something that you can hold a Webinar on.
 First of all, you want to pick something specific.

+Let’s Use The Example Of Graphics

 The first method that we’re going to discuss, is How To Drive Traffic To Your Website; without spending a dime, is The Viral Blogging Method.